clearmoonllc/ClearMoon/index.md

 **Update 1/13:** *Redmine should be back online by 1/27.
 We're also looking into using full CI software package delivery systems.*

+**Update 1/20:** *Redmine back online, please access using your unique supplied subdomain registered to your company/project URL.*

+**Update 2/2:** *We will be setting up a new webfront for sales access and future customers to view by mid-March.*

+**Update 3/6:** *This page will be replaced with a "Coming Soon" notice by 3/15.*

+You can still reach your representative as before, or HQ by [email](help@clearmoon.llc)